How to Reset Your Instagram Account

 - Open the photo you want to archive.

-- Tap the three horizontal dots in the top right corner.
+- Tap the three vertical dots in the top right corner.

 How to Delete Your Account and Open it Again

-If you’re going to go full-on erasure on this thing and every last shred of your Instagram account, you can do that from within the app itself.
+If you’re going to dive in headfirst and delete your entire IG account, you can do that from within the app itself.
 Note that following the instructions below will permanently remove all of your comments and likes, as well as reset your follower account to zero.

 Still interested?
 Start by deleting your Instagram account.